-Amendments or changes to current laws, regulations, government policies, and permits governing operations and activities of mining companies, or more stringent implementation thereof, could have a material adverse impact on Fortune Bay and cause increases in costs or require abandonment or delays in the development of new mining properties.
+Amendments or changes to current laws, regulations, government policies, and permits governing operations and activities of mining companies, or more stringent implementation thereof, could have a material adverse impact on Fortune Bay and cause increases in costs or require abandonment or delays in the exploration or development of new mining properties.

-The development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which, depending upon the location of the project, involve multiple governmental agencies.
+Mineral exploration and the development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which, depending upon the location of the project, may involve multiple governmental agencies.
 The duration and success of such approvals are subject to many variables outside Fortune Bay's control.
 Any significant delays in obtaining or renewing such permits or licenses in the future could have a material adverse effect on Fortune Bay.